-When you expose any portion of the body to a therapeutic magnetic field, you cause a myriad of chemical, mechanical, electric, and magnetic processes within the body.
-Exposing the entire body to a therapeutic magnetic field at once only serves to amplify these effects.
+If the goal is health maintenance, whole-body treatments are ideal.
+When you expose any portion of the body to a PEMF signal, you will affect many different processes – chemical, mechanical, electric, and magnetic.
+Exposing the entire body at once just simplifies these effects.